fernandodelrio/SwiftColorGen/README.md

 Example:
 ```
-baseFolder=$SRCROOT/Example
-assetsFolder=$SRCROOT/Example/Assets.xcassets
-outputFile=$SRCROOT/Example/Generated.swift
+-b $SRCROOT/Example
+-a $SRCROOT/Example/Assets.xcassets
+-o $SRCROOT/Example/Generated.swift
 ```

+Notice, in this case you need to provide the full path, because the current path will be the Derivated Data folder when you run using Xcode.

 # TODO
 1. Add support to other color spaces than the sRGB
-2. Improve the CLI: Pass parameters in a more clean way.
-Accept relative paths
-3. Reduce the number of changes in the storyboards
+2. Reduce the number of changes in the storyboards
-4. Update the color name and storyboard/.xcassets references, when the user manually updates the RGB of a named color in the assets folder
+3. Update the color name and storyboard/.xcassets references, when the user manually updates the RGB of a named color in the assets folder
-5. Test on a larger project to see what will happen
+4. Test on a larger project to see what will happen
-6. Test integrated with Xcode's build phase script
+5. Test integrated with Xcode's build phase script
-7. Distribute: Homebrew and others
+6. Distribute: Homebrew and others
-8. Add tests
+7. Add tests

 # Contributing